How to Do Your Coinbase Taxes

 Once all of your reporting is complete, you are ready to file your tax return.

 Cryptocurrency Tax Software

-*This post is for informational purposes only and should not be construed as tax or investment advice.
-Please speak to your own crypto tax professional, CPA or tax attorney on how you should treat taxation of digital currencies.
+Disclaimer - This post is for informational purposes only and should not be construed as tax or investment advice.
+Please speak to your own tax expert, CPA or tax attorney on how you should treat taxation of digital currencies.